canarybit/cc-docs/docs/inspector.md

-# Verify your Infrastructure with Inspector
+# Verify a secure infrastructure with Inspector

 CanaryBit **verification** service is called **Inspector**.